gnosia93/eliminate-db-hotblock/readme.md

 << picture >>

-Also you need to clone this repository from the provisioned ec2 instances, login into ec2 instnaces, execute following command for application execution from your PC.
+Also you need to clone this repository from all your ec2 instances Login into ec2 instnaces and execute following like followings.

 ```
 $ ssh -i your-ec2-key.pem ec2-user@your-ec2-instance-publicname